ironscar/unreal-engine-dev-starter/docs/engine.md

     - Right click it and choose `Add Call to Parent Function` which internally sets the current speed
     - We can get the Animation BP Instance from the `Get Anim Instance` method with target as skeletal mesh component of the pawn
     - We check if its valid and if not, we set the instance to use our pawn's Animation BP `BP_MyCharacterAnim`
-    - Then we set the `Speed` variable on the Animation BP with the absolute value of the argument coming from `SetAnimBlueprintSpeed` as it is directional
+    - Then we set the `Speed` variable on the Animation BP with the value of the argument coming from `SetAnimBlueprintSpeed`

+- Caveat
+	- For some reason, the enhanced input bindings for movement and the call to parent function in CharacterPawnBP keep getting removed
+	- We have to make sure those are set for movement integration to work end-to-end

 ---